So you want to use a natural deodorant? It is really easy (and cheap) to make your own using the simple recipe below.

 Buy food and other items unpackaged: take your own bags and containers when you shop and avoid prepacked items.
 Write a list to buy only what you need.
 You can read more here about my favourite places to by unpackaged in Leighton Buzzard.
 The market and independent shops are great for this.

 If you can’t find it unpackaged, choose glass, paper or card over plastics, or investigate refills: as well as being made from non-recyclable fossil fuels, plastic is harder to recycle and can often only be “downcycled”.
 It therefore likely to end up in landfill sooner, and takes centuries to biodegrade.
 Glass and paper however can be endlessly recycled and paper can be home composted.
-Easy swaps from plastic include switching from plastic tubs to butter in paper (Waitrose), from tea bags (which often actually contain plastic as well as coming in plastic wrap) to loose tea in card (PG Tips is widely available), oils in plastic to oils in glass bottles (you can also get refills of flavoured oils at Dobbies in Bletchley), bar soap (bought loose or in card), refills of laundry and washing up liquid (in Leighton Buzzard these are available at Nature’s Harvest), laundry powder in card (Aldi), dishwasher powder and salt in card (Waitrose or Sainsbury), milk in glass bottles (Pecks Farm deliver in the Leighton Buzzard area).
+Easy swaps from plastic include switching from plastic tubs to butter in paper (Waitrose), from tea bags (which often actually contain plastic as well as coming in plastic wrap) to loose tea in card (PG Tips is widely available), oils in plastic to oils in glass bottles (you can also get refills of flavoured oils at Dobbies in Bletchley), bar soap (bought loose or in card), refills of laundry and washing up liquid (in Leighton Buzzard these are available at Nature’s Harvest), laundry powder in card (Aldi), dishwasher powder and salt in card (Waitrose or Sainsbury), milk in glass bottles (Pecks Farm deliver in the Leighton Buzzard area or you can take your own bottle to fill from the milk vending machine at Clipstone Dairy).
 You can find out more about plastic in tea bags in this article from Treading My Own Path and a list of easy swaps in this article from Happier, Sustainable, Less Skint.

 If you can only find products in plastic buythe largest size available for less packaging pro rata as long as the product stores well and you will actually use it all.
 For example we buy 5kg bags of basmati and long grain rice from the world food section of the supermarket – if you live close to an Asian supermarket you may have more options and be able to find rice in paper.